Specs / Specs

 D1 schema

 The D1 database holds execution and step metadata (the conceptual data model is in 01-architecture § Data model).
-The literal schema ships as infra/d1-schema.sql and is applied with wrangler d1 execute during the deploy walkthrough below.
+The literal schema ships as numbered files under infra/migrations/ and is applied with wrangler d1 migrations apply during the deploy walkthrough below (applied state is tracked in the database’s own d1_migrations table, so re-applying is a no-op).

 CREATE TABLE executions (